Network Performance Testing: What it Means for You

 1. You’re almost certainly required to comply.

-If your network receives any type of support, you are probably required to submit network performance testing data.
-This includes CAF II auction winners, rate-of-return carriers, A-CAM companies, rural broadband experiment support recipients, and Alaska Plan carriers.
+If your network receives high-cost support, you are probably required to submit network performance testing data.
+This includes CAF II auction winners, rate-of-return carriers, all A-CAM companies, rural broadband experiment support recipients, and Alaska Plan carriers.
 (There are a few exceptions; Contact us if you think this might be you.)
 Learn more in the full memo here.

 2. There are penalties for noncompliance.